 Auburn has good quality, adequately-sized facilities that deliver a full range of municipal services in a cost-effective As the City grows, municipal facilities are updated to ensure that services meet the needs of all residents and businesses.
-The welcomes City collaboration with Lewiston and surrounding communities, and, when feasible, develops joint municipal and regional services that reduce the taxpayers' burden.
+The City welcomes Lewiston collaboration with and surrounding communities, when and, feasible, develops joint municipal and regional services that reduce the taxpayers' burden.